Staph Infection Fatalities May Surpass Aids Deaths

 Anything that can be done to boost your immune system will benefit you when you come in contact with this bacteria.
 Eating right, reducing stress, getting plenty of rest… the same things you heard from your mother and grandmother.

-In addition, make sure you are getting plenty of immune boosting vitamins.
-Vitamin C, B-complex, and such.
-You should also look at adding plenty of the “green” foods to your diet, if you haven’t done so yet.
-Our Foundation Blue-Green Algae product is proven to support immune function.
+In addition, make sure you are getting plenty of immune-boosting vitamins.
+Vitamin C, B-complex, and such.† You should also look at adding plenty of the “green” foods to your diet, if you haven’t done so yet.

 - Oil of Oregano